New Approaches to Improve Solid Organ Transplant Success

 Using extracorporeal photophoresis to prevent graft rejection

-In his work as a pediatric cardiologist and researcher, Dr. Yuk Law focuses on improving clinical management of children who receive a heart transplant.
-Over the past decades, mortality in the first year after pediatric heart transplant has decreased dramatically.
+In his work as a pediatric cardiologist and researcher, Over the past decades, mortality in the first year after pediatric heart transplant has decreased dramatically.
 However, little improvement has been made in extending event-free survival beyond the first year.
 The long-term adverse effects of solid organ transplants are mainly caused by the recipient's immune system attacking the transplanted organ, which sustains damage over time.

 Improving the length and quality of life after a pediatric heart transplant will require new therapeutic strategies.
 Therefore, in addition to researching biomarkers related to transplant outcomes and drugs for pediatric transplant patients, Dr. Law is collaborating with investigators at Bloodworks Northwest, a premier blood bank and research institute, on studies of a new post-transplant treatment approach.